ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 Run these commands.
 The first one lists files and subdirectories of the current directory.
 The second command does the same for the home directory.

-Do not enclose search patterns in double-quotes.
+Do not enclose search patterns in double quotes.
 Here is an example of the wrong command:
 {line-numbers: false, format: Bash}
 ```
 grep "free software" "*"